Recommendations to Reduce Medication Errors in Non-Health Care Settings

 • Board and care homes

-1. Where medications are stored and administered to individuals, written policies and procedures should address the following:
+1. Where medications are stored and administered to individuals, policies and procedures should address the following:

 • Acquisition of medications (e.g., from parents, caregivers, pharmacies)